Computer Keyboard

 Q W E R T (Left hand)

-P O I U Y (Right Hand)
+P O I U Y (Right hand)

 5. Story of Fingers

 Once, the fingers of the hand were talking.
-The little finger said, “While doing Namaskar, I am in the forefront.
+The little finger said, “While doing namaskar, I am in the forefront.
 I am the most important!”

 The ring finger said, “I am the most valuable.
 I wear beautiful rings.”